Encoded14/void-user-repository/README.md

 > [!NOTE]
 > This project is **not affiliated with or endorsed by the Void Linux project** or its maintainers.
-It is an **unofficial community project** designed to simplify managing and building user-contributed packages using the void-packages build system.
+>
-Use at your own discretion.
+>Use at your own discretion.

 ## Overview
-A collection of template files for building packages on Void Linux.
+A collection of template files for building packages on Void Linux with xbps-src.
-Includes a helper script, vay, which simplifies local package building and installation.
 If you don't wish to build the packages locally, this repository also provides prebuilt binaries.

 > [!WARNING]